thunlp/SOS4NLP/README.md

 1. **Natural Language Based Financial Forecasting: A Survey**.

    *Frank Z. Xing, Erik Cambria, Roy E. Welsch*.
 Artificial Intelligence Review 2018. [[pdf](https://dspace.mit.edu/bitstream/handle/1721.1/116314/10462_2017_9588_ReferencePDF.pdf?sequence=2&isAllowed=y)].

+## Acknowledgements

+Great thanks to other contributor [Shengding Hu](https://github.com/ShengdingHu) and [Chenglei Si](https://github.com/NoviScl)! (names are not listed in particular order)

+Please contact us if we miss your names in this list, we will add you back ASAP!